-‘Leading Transformation’ is a series of articles from M Moser Associates about human-centric design.
-They discuss the workplace strategies helping leaders gain a competitive edge during the transformation of their businesses.
-You are reading article 3/4.
+In this series we discuss workplace strategies that help leaders gain a competitive edge during the transformation of their businesses.

 To provide physical structure to the innovation process and spark new ideas, spaces need to be future-proofed, aid collaboration, and stimulate the imagination.